Ellie Black: 2018

-Black only competed on the uneven bars at Elite Canada and finished seventh.
-In February, she was named to the team to compete at the Commonwealth Games alongside Shallon Olsen, Isabela Onyshko, Brittany Rogers, and Rose-Kaying Woo.
+Black competed at her second Commonwealth Games alongside Shallon Olsen, Isabela Onyshko, Brittany Rogers, and Rose-Kaying Woo.
 She helped Canada win gold for the first time since the 1990 Commonwealth Games ahead of second place England in the team finals.
-Individually, Black won gold in the all-around ahead of Georgia Godwin of Australia and Alice Kinsella of England.
-She also won silver on vault, behind Olsen, and placed sixth on balance beam and fourth on floor exercise.

-In May, Black competed at the Canadian Championships where she won gold in the all-around.
-Then in September, she competed at the Paris Challenge Cup where she won silver on vault behind Oksana Chusovitina of Uzbekistan, bronze on uneven bars behind Juliette Bossu of France and Jonna Adlerteg of Sweden, gold on balance beam, and silver on floor exercise behind Mélanie de Jesus dos Santos of France.
-She was then named to the team to compete at the World Championships alongside Brooklyn Moors, Ana Padurariu, Shallon Olsen, and Sophie Marois.
-She helped Canada place fourth in the team final behind the United States, Russia, and China.
+Individually, Black won gold in the all-around.
+She also won silver on vault.
+In May, Black competed at the Canadian Championships where she won her fifth national all-around title.
+Then in September, she competed at the Paris Challenge Cup where she won silver on vault, bronze on uneven bars, gold on balance beam, and silver on floor exercise.
+She was the only female gymnast at the event to medal on all four apparatuses.
+She was then named to the team to compete at the World Championships.
+She helped Canada place fourth in the team final which was Canada's highest-ever team finish at the World Artistic Gymnastics Championships.
 Individually, Black placed twelfth in the all-around, seventh on vault, and fifth on the balance beam.